HoppedUpDesigns/cotf-trivia/README.md

 export default Main
 ```

-### **How to Add Code Snippets in Questions**

-Each question supports a **`code`** key, which is conditionally shown only if the question contains a code snippet.

-### **Implementing Different Types of Quiz Questions**
+### ** Implementing Different Types of Quiz Questions **

-The cotf Quiz App supports various types of quiz questions, including Multiple Choice Questions (MCQs), Multiple Answer Questions (MAQs), and True/False questions.
+The COTF Trivia Quiz App supports various types of quiz questions, including Multiple Choice Questions (MCQs), Multiple Answer Questions (MAQs), and True/False questions.
 To add different question types, you can modify the question components and their associated data structures.
 You can refer to the existing question formats in the **`data/QuizQuestions`** folder as examples when creating new questions.

 For example, if you want to create a Multiple Choice Question (MCQ), you need to set its **`type`** to **`MCQs`** in the question data.
 Similarly, for a Multiple Answer Question (MAQ), set the **`type`** to **`MAQs`**, and for a True/False question, set it to the appropriate type as well.

 **Remember:** For MAQs, users can select multiple answer options, while for MCQs and True/False questions, users can select only one option.
 Make sure to set the correct **`type`** to match the question's behavior accordingly.

-### **Important Note**
+### ** Important Note **

-Before making the cotf Quiz App your own, remember to customize the meta and title tags in the **`index.html`** file, as well as the logo, preview image, and favicon image in the **`public`** folder.
+Before making the COTF Trivia Quiz App your own, remember to customize the meta and title tags in the **`index.html`** file, as well as the logo, preview image, and favicon image in the **`public`** folder.
 This ensures that the app reflects your branding and identity.